ochorocho/dokku-extract-db-env/README.md

-# Dokku copy plugin
+# Dokku extract db to env vars plugin

-Copy a folder using the dokku command
+The plugin aims to split the `DATABASE_URL` (DSN) into single variables.

 ## Install